kumarchatla/python-sorting-awslogs/README.md

        ```python codetest.py```
  4. The above command group records that share the same eventName and sort them in reverse chronological order, newest to oldest into a new JSON files ```jsonfiles```.

- 5. IMO Parsing the log files with line fragments or any specific field will make job easier to get the information from larger log files